-The Trustees appoint all Foundation Governors and there is an Advisory committee which advises them on the skills needs of the Governing Body.
+The Trustees appoint all Foundation Governors and there is a Search and Governance Committee which advises the Board on the skills needs of the Governing Body.
 The Governing Body is responsible for ensuring that appropriate training is provided as required.